dansmyers/IntroToCS/Labs/5-Fun.md

 ### Ability check

-Write a function called `check_roll` that uses `d20` to perform a Dungeons n' Dragons style ability check.
+Add another function called `check_roll` that uses `d20` to perform a Dungeons n' Dragons style ability check.
 The function takes two inputs called `modifier` and `difficulty`.
 The modifier input may be positive or negative.

 - Roll `d20` and add `modifier`
 - Compare the result to `difficulty`